josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   </details>
 - <details>
   <summary>GetUnsafeFuncPtr&lt;TDelegate&gt;(TDelegate)</summary>

-  Creates an FuncPtr&lt;TDelegate&gt; from a memory reference to a TDelegate delegate instance.
+  Creates an `FuncPtr<TDelegate>` from a memory reference to a `TDelegate` delegate instance.
   </details>
 - <details>
   <summary>GetUnsafeValPtr&lt;T&gt;(in T)</summary>

-  Retrieves an unsafe ReadOnlyValPtr&lt;T&gt; pointer from a read-only reference to a T value.
+  Retrieves an unsafe `ReadOnlyValPtr<T>` pointer from a read-only reference to a `T` value.
   </details>
 - <details>
   <summary>GetUnsafeValPtrFromRef&lt;T&gt;(ref T)</summary>

-  Retrieves an unsafe pointer of type ValPtr&lt;T&gt; from a reference to a value of type T.
+  Retrieves an unsafe pointer of type `ValPtr<T>` from a reference to a value of type T.
   </details>
 - <details>
   <summary>GetUnsafeIntPtr&lt;T&gt;(in T)</summary>

-  Retrieves an unsafe IntPtr pointer from a read-only reference to a T unmanaged value.
+  Retrieves an unsafe `IntPtr` pointer from a read-only reference to a `T` unmanaged value.
   </details>
 - <details>
   <summary>GetUnsafeUIntPtr&lt;T&gt;(in T)</summary>

-  Retrieves an unsafe UIntPtr pointer from a read-only reference to a T unmanaged value.
+  Retrieves an unsafe `UIntPtr` pointer from a read-only reference to a `T` unmanaged value.
   </details>
 - <details>
   <summary>Transform&lt;TSource, TDestination&gt;(in TSource)</summary>

-  Transforms a read-only reference of an unmanaged value of type TSource into a read-only reference of an unmanaged value of type TDestination.
+  Transforms a read-only reference of an unmanaged value of type `TSource` into a read-only reference of an unmanaged value of type `TDestination`.
   </details>
 - <details>
   <summary>TransformReference&lt;TSource, TDestination&gt;(ref TSource)</summary>

-  Transforms a reference of an unmanaged value of type TSource into a reference of an unmanaged value of type TDestination.
+  Transforms a reference of an unmanaged value of type `TSource` into a reference of an unmanaged value of type `TDestination`.
   </details>
 - <details>
   <summary>ToBytes&lt;T&gt;(in TSource)</summary>

-  Retrieves a Byte array from a read-only reference to a TSource value.
+  Retrieves a `Byte` array from a read-only reference to a `TSource` value.

   **Note:** `TSource` is `unmanaged`.
   </details>
 - <details>
   <summary>AsBytes&lt;TSource&gt;(in TSource)</summary>

-  Creates a ReadOnlySpan&lt;Byte&gt; from an exising read-only reference to a TSource unmanaged value.
+  Creates a `ReadOnlySpan<Byte>` from an exising read-only reference to a `TSource` unmanaged value.
   </details>
 - <details>
   <summary>AsBinarySpan&lt;TSource&gt;(ref TSource)</summary>

-  Creates a Span&lt;Byte&gt; from an exising reference to a TSource value.
+  Creates a `Span<Byte>` from an exising reference to a `TSource` value.

   **Note:** `TSource` is `unmanaged`.
   </details>
 - <details>
   <summary>CreateArray&lt;T, TState&gt;(Int32, TState, SpanAction&lt;T, TState&gt;)</summary>

-  Creates a new T array with a specific length and initializes it after creation by using the specified callback.
+  Creates a new `T` array with a specific length and initializes it after creation by using the specified callback.

   **Note:** `T` is `unmanaged`.
   </details>
 - <details>
   <summary>CopyBytes&lt;T&gt;(in TSource, Span&lt;Byte&gt;, Int32)</summary>

-  Performs a binary copy of the given TSource to the destination span.
+  Performs a binary copy of the given `TSource` to the destination span.

   **Note:** `TSource` is `unmanaged`.
   </details>